imagingbook/imagingbook-maven-demo-project/README.md

 # imagingbook-maven-demo-project

-This is minimal ImageJ project using the [imagingbook-common](https://github.com/imagingbook/imagingbook-common) library.
+This is a minimal ImageJ project using the [imagingbook-common](https://github.com/imagingbook/imagingbook-common) library.
 It contains a single ImageJ plugin that implements the Canny edge detector.
+The requires MAVEN for dependency management.

 To use:
 * Start ImageJ.